Mrian07/Proyeksi/docs/installation-and-operations/configuration/incoming-emails/README.md

 sidebar_navigation:
   title: Configuring inbound emails
   priority: 7
-description: Configuring inbound emails in OpenProject.
+description: Configuring inbound emails in ProyeksiApp.
 robots: index, follow
 keywords: incoming, e-mail, inbound, mail
 ---

 # Configuring inbound emails

-OpenProject is able to receive incoming emails and create and update work packages and reply in forums depending on the content of the email.
+ProyeksiApp is able to receive incoming emails and create and update work packages and reply in forums depending on the content of the email.
 If you're using the Enterprise cloud you can skip the Setup section, as the settings are already configured.

 ## Setup